philpill/borneo/pages/borneo.md

 So what's the big draw?
 As previously mentioned, there is the trek to summit Mt Kinabalu (4095m) - one which will take you through the humid jungles to the frozen peaks with all sorts of flora and fauna to see along the way.
 Then there is the [orang-utan](http://en.wikipedia.org/wiki/Orangutan) sanctuary.
 Orang-utans no longer exist anywhere but a few places on Earth, one of which being Malaysia (the other Being Sumatra).
 However, of most interest to me was the turtle conservation - a place to watch turtles come ashore to lay their eggs by moonlight.

+A quick mention to visas: [no need for a visa](https://www.gov.uk/foreign-travel-advice/malaysia/entry-requirements) to travel from UK to Borneo